lkobylski/easybar/README.md

 ### Handling multiple progress bars simultaneously

 The package supports displaying multiple progress bars at the same time.
-Use the `UseMultiBars()` function and define the order of the bars using the `Order()` option.
+Use the `UseMultiBars()` function and define the order of the bars using the `WithOrder()` option.

 ```go
 package main